Frequently asked questions (EHC plans)

-You may find that the local authority finalise the EHC plan without this advice in order to meet the lawful timescales, and agree to amend the plan when the advice is received.
+You may find that the local authority finalise the EHC plan without this advice in order to meet the lawful EHC timescale, and agree to amend the plan later when the advice is received.

 The local authority must seek advice from social care as part of the assessment process.

 Where any related social care needs are identified, these would become part of an EHC plan for a child.

 Any health or social care provision which educates or trains your child must be included within educational provision (section F of an EHC plan).

 An EHC needs assessment will not always lead to an EHC plan.